Welcome to today's edition of the Rush 24-7 podcast.

 Now they want to accuse Bush of spying.

-They being not only my administration but previous administrations.
+They being not only my administration, but previous administrations.

 I understand that debate.

-I'm not being critical of you bringing this issue up and discussing it, but there was a it you might remember if you take a step back.
+I'm not being critical of you bringing this issue up and discussing it, but there was a, you might remember, if you take a step back, people were pretty adamant about hauling people up to testify and wondering how come the dots weren't connected.

 Well, the Patriot Act helps us connect the dots.

-Not the Senate, a minority of senators, and I want senators from New York or Los Angeles or Las Vegas to go home and explain why these cities are safer.
+And I want senators from New York or Los Angeles or Las Vegas to go home and explain why these cities are safer.

-It is inexcusable to say on the one hand, connect the dots and not give us a chance to do so.
+It is inexcusable to say, on the one hand, connect the dots and not give us a chance to do so.

-And of course, he makes reference there to the wall.
+And, of course, he makes reference there to the wall.

-That is the wall that was built during the Clinton administration.
+To refresh your memory, that is the wall that was built during the Clinton administration.

 They chose to fight terrorism in the courts.